esl-epfl/x-heep/README.md

 to load the binaries with the HS2 cable over JTAG, or follow the [ExecuteFromFlash](./ExecuteFromFlash.md) guide if you have a FLASH attached to the FPGA.

+Do not forget that the `pynq-z2` board requires you to have the ethernet cable attached to the board while running.

 ### Linux-FEMU (Linux Fpga EMUlation)